mhostetter/galois/README.md

 The main idea of the `galois` package can be summarized as follows.
 The user creates a "Galois field array class" using `GF = galois.GF(p**m)`.
 A Galois field array class `GF` is a subclass of `np.ndarray` and its constructor `x = GF(array_like)` mimics the call signature of `np.array()`.
-A Galois field array `x` is operated on like any other numpy array, but all arithmetic is performed in `GF(p^m)` not **Z** or **R**.
+A Galois field array `x` is operated on like any other NumPy array, but all arithmetic is performed in `GF(p^m)` not **Z** or **R**.

-Internally, the Galois field arithmetic is implemented by replacing [numpy ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
+Internally, the Galois field arithmetic is implemented by replacing [NumPy ufuncs](https://numpy.org/doc/stable/reference/ufuncs.html).
-The new ufuncs are written in python and then [just-in-time compiled](https://numba.pydata.org/numba-doc/dev/user/vectorize.html) with
+The new ufuncs are written in Python and then [just-in-time compiled](https://numba.pydata.org/numba-doc/dev/user/vectorize.html) with
-[numba](https://numba.pydata.org/).
+[Numba](https://numba.pydata.org/).
 The ufuncs can be configured to use either lookup tables (for speed) or explicit calculation (for memory savings).

-In addition to normal array arithmetic, `galois` also supports linear algebra (with `np.linalg` functions), polynomials over Galois fields (with `galois.Poly`), and forward error correction codes (with `galois.BCH` and `galois.ReedSolomon`).

 - [Features](#features)
 - [Roadmap](#roadmap)